-We acknowledge support for our research from Swedish Society for Medical Research (SSMF), FORMAS, Hedlund Foundation, Åhlen Foundation, Åke Widberg Foundation, Foundation for Geriatric Diseases, Loo and Hans Osterman, Magnus Bergvall, Gamla Tjänarinnor, Stohnes, Ahrèn, INSTRUCT and KI Research Foundation Grants.
+We acknowledge support for our research from Swedish Society for Medical Research (SSMF), FORMAS, Hedlund Foundation, Alzheimerfonden, Åhlen Foundation, Åke Widberg Foundation, Foundation for Geriatric Diseases, Loo and Hans Osterman, Magnus Bergvall, Gamla Tjänarinnor, Stohnes, Ahrèn, KI Research Foundation Grants, INSTRUCT and iNext-Discovery.

 Metal ion coordination delays amyloid-β peptide self-assembly by forming an aggregation-inert complex.